 Edward J. Murphy Fellowship

-Notre Dame Law School’s Program on Church, State & Society is proud to offer its distinguished Edward J. Murphy Fellowship beginning in 2022.
+Notre Dame Law School’s Program on Church, State & Society is proud to offer its distinguished Edward J. Murphy Fellowship.
 The Murphy Fellows, in addition to a generous scholarship, will have opportunities to meet with judges and visiting speakers, as well as access to special programming focused on religious freedom and church-state relations.
 Interested students may participate in Notre Dame Law School's Religious Liberty Clinic.
 Learn more about Edward.
 J Murphy, for whom the fellowship is named.

-To apply for the Polking Fellowship or the Murphy Fellowship:
+To apply for the Polking Fellowship and/or the Murphy Fellowship:

 A great source of additional financing is available through national and regional scholarship awards offered by philanthropic organizations throughout the U.S. These awards are usually limited to particular populations of students based on geography, class year, area of interest in law, or ethnic background.